shaghnanii/signup-solution/README.md

 - Then ``php artisan serve``.

 ## Flow
 > First you need to goto the home page and select widgets.
-(Currently there is only one widget seeder in the database.)
+(Currently there is only one widget seeder in the database)

 > After clicking on a particular widget you can check the packs which are available for the selected widget.
-(If needed more packs sizes can be added.)
+(If needed more packs sizes can be added)

 > In the http://127.0.0.1:8000/packs page you can enter the number of widgets.